arnaudin/arnaudin.github.io/_projects/brightidea.md

   - section_layout: text
     content: |
-      ## Integrations
+      ## Platform Integrations

-      Another area of focus was leading development teams to build general purpose and native integrations for a variety of user goals including: capturing ideas, enhancing ideas, and project execution.
+      Another area of focus was leading development teams to build general purpose and native integrations for a variety of user goals including: capturing ideas, augmenting & extending ideas, and project execution.
+Customers work with extensive software stacks now, and we need to be a node in those ecosystems.

-      ### Capturing Ideas
+      **Capturing Ideas**

       With more and more work occuring on digital platforms like [Slack](https://slack.com/apps/A02JKS7S2RL-brightidea?tab=more_info) and [Microsoft Teams](https://appsource.microsoft.com/en-us/product/office/WA200002795?tab=Overview), it is inevitable that employees are going to think of and discuss ideas while interacting on those channels.
-Unfortunately most of these ideas are ultimately lost in the never-ending chat stream never to be revisted, or are forgotten when a virtual meeting ends.
+Unfortunately most of these ideas are ultimately lost in the never-ending chat stream, or are forgotten when the virtual meeting ends.
+We have built tools to make capturing ideas as frictionless as possible.

   - section_layout: 2col
     images:
-      - caption: 'Capture ideas directly from Slack messages, including images'
+      - caption: 'Capture ideas directly from Slack messages, including images and files'
         description: 'Capture ideas directly from Slack messages, including images and attachments'
         url: '/projects/brightidea/brightidea-slack-capture.png'
         positioning:
         width:
         height:
-      - caption: 'Refine idea details and link user accounts between Slack & Brightidea'
+      - caption: 'Ideas are automatically populated and user accounts are linked for immediate submission; users can also refine or enhance details without leaving the app'
         description: 'Refine idea details and users between Slack & Brightidea'
         url: '/projects/brightidea/brightidea-slack-behalf.png'
         width: